-Ongoing research for dance pedagogy, choreography.
-February-September 2021.
+Research for dance pedagogy, performance and choreography.

 The aim of this research is to develop and disseminate pedagogical and artistic approaches that integrate a deeper understanding of the links between vision and movement.
-It is being carried out in three phases: inventory and study of scientific knowledge (February-April), carrying out and documenting interdisciplinary interviews and exchanges (April-August), public presentation and communication of the results (August-September).

 In everyday life, my body and my movement are directed towards objects and goals that are external to them: it is the fork I pick up to eat, the direction I point with my finger, or the simple fact of moving from one space to another.
 My gaze always precedes the realisation of my movements(1a) , and has a dominant place in my perceptual field compared to my other senses (it is, for example, the most important contributor to maintaining my balance (2)).
 By focusing on the objects on which I want to act, my gaze serves to gather information about my environment, and it is thanks to this information that I define the objectives of my actions and the way in which I will carry them out.